 As I wrote in a previous text, I came to Taiwan with the intention to do as many hikes as possible.
-But I had underestimated the impact of the heat and humidity and I had to change many of my plans for long hikes.
+But I had underestimated the impact of the heat and the humidity and I had to change many of my plans for long hikes.
 But when I decided to go for shorter hikes instead, I also made some nice discoveries, like in Maokong or on the Pingxi Line.

 But for me, there was no question of leaving Taipei without having visited Yangmingshan National Park (陽明山).
 Located north of the city, this 114 square kilometres national park is easily accessible by public transit and is known for its mountains, hot springs and many trails.

 And I decided that I wanted to climb to the top of Qixing Mountain (七星山 – also written “Cising” – which means Seven Stars Mountain), the highest mountain in the park and the highest mountain in the area around Taipei.
 At 1,120 metres, Qixing Mountain is also the tallest inactive volcano in Taiwan.